The issues of Planet Comics shown here are my favorites in the series and all of them (except #72) have the cover art by Joe Doolin.

-Soon tapped by comic publisher Fiction House, Planet Comics was itself a spin-off of a pulp magazine Planet Stories.
-On issue #55 July, 1948 Doolin does a great job using angles and colors to feature the sales-maximizing cover art formula of a sexy pin-up.
+Soon tapped by comic publisher Fiction House, Doolin transitioned from its pulp magazine Planet Stories into its Planet Comics series.
+On issue #55* July, 1948 Doolin does a great job using angles and colors to feature the sales-maximizing cover art formula of a sexy pin-up.
 Inside, the space opera tales feature Nazi looking Voltamen, a tool store selling “jet socket scrapers,” and Matt Baker‘s Mysta of the Moon in a welding helmet.
 All with catchy characters such as “Star Pirate,” “Space Rangers” and “Auro Lord of Jupiter.”
-The whole series ran long enough that by the time number #65 (top) was released in 1951, it was publishing reprints of stories (with a new original cover) that had run in Planet Comics eight years earlier.
+The whole series ran long enough that by the time number #65* (top) was released in 1951 it was publishing reprints of stories (with a new original cover) that ran in Planet Comics eight years earlier.

 Issues below were all still original stories.
 Number #50 was published September 1947, #54* on May 1948 and #72* on October 1953 (cover art Maurice Whitman).